8i/UnityPlugin_Documentation_RTD/docs/source/ARKit for iOS.rst

 Where to go from now on
 -----------------------
-- Check out our documentation on all the components and how they interact with each other.
+- Check out our documentation on all the :ref:`Components` and how they interact with each other.
+- Try out :ref:`Examples` in both 8i plugin and Unity ARKit plugin.
+- Take a look at Apple HIG on AR: `https://developer.apple.com/design/human-interface-guidelines/ios/system-capabilities/augmented-reality/ <https://developer.apple.com/design/human-interface-guidelines/ios/system-capabilities/augmented-reality/>`_.
+- Download 8i holograms from `https://8i.com/developers/downloads/ <https://8i.com/developers/downloads/>`_.